Cycling Piedmont - Culinary Bike Tour in Italy | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

-Enjoy a relaxing flat ride, on a dedicated well-paved bike path.
-There are four well-lit tunnels along the 24 km (15 mile) route.
-You retrace much of the same route on the way back to the hotel, with the exception of a few miles along the coastal road that passes through two villages.
+Enjoy a relaxing, flat ride along a dedicated, well-paved bike path.
+The 24 km (15-mile) route includes four well-lit tunnels and offers a smooth, scenic experience.
+On the return to the hotel, you’ll retrace much of the same path, with the exception of a few miles that follow a quiet coastal road passing through two charming villages.

 Cumulative Distance Range: 24 – 56 km (15 – 35 miles)